-Apart from the usual Jollof rice and fried rice which I cook almost every other week and buka stew which always graces the table every week, here is the list of the meals I cook on regular basis.
-These recipes also had the most page views to date and I am grateful for that.
+Apart from the usual Jollof rice and Fried rice which I cook almost every other week and Buka stew which always graces the table every week, here is the list of the meals I cook on regular basis.
+These Nigerian recipes also had the most page views to date and I am grateful for that.

 Thanks for being part of my 2015, it has been a fruitful and yummy year.
 So here is to a greater, stronger and better 2016.

-2.Nigerian-Style meatballs: For the night I want something fancy and easy to make as well
+For the night I want something fancy and quick to make.
+This is another Nigerian recipe I make all the time.

-10. Puff Puff: what can seperate me from the love of puff puff?
+what can separate me from the love of puff puff?
 I eat this all the time, Lord help me as I need to stop now. lol

 Thank you all for a yummy and memorable 2015. do have a great 2016! x